Alday family murders: Investigation and apprehension

 Coleman, Dungee, and the Isaacs brothers initially fled westward before deciding to travel towards Baltimore to find familiar territory.
 While in Livingston, Alabama, they abandoned Mary's car on a rural dirt road and stole a 1972 Chevrolet Caprice.
 The four traveled to an area near the Virginia–West Virginia border and, in need of money, robbed a grocery store near the Slate Creek River of several firearms and $3,000 USD.
 News of the robbery quickly reached authorities, prompting troopers in West Virginia to set up a roadblock at the nearby Virginia border.
 Two troopers preparing to set up the roadblock saw the quartet's stolen Caprice and gave chase.
-The chase ended when the driver went down a dirt road and all four occupants abandoned it on foot.
+The chase ended when the driver went down a dirt road and all four occupants abandoned the Caprice on foot.
 State troopers who had followed the car fired warning shots, prompting Dungee to surrender, while Coleman and the Isaacs brothers continued running on foot and escaped.
 After his arrest, investigators found Dungee was carrying a wristwatch belonging to Mary Alday.
 The three remaining fugitives rested under a cliff, where investigators tracked them with bloodhounds and took them into custody in the Highway Patrol Headquarters at Bluefield, West Virginia, without any further struggle.
 The men were carrying three weapons that investigators would connect to the Alday murders.
 By the time Coleman and the Isaacs brothers were taken into custody, Dungee had already given a statement with details about the Alday family members' murders; during his initial questioning while in Bluefield, Coleman confirmed to investigators that he had murdered Richard Miller.

 West Virginia officials transported the four by plane to Atlanta on May 19.
 Authorities housed the four in separate jails until their arraignment the following Monday, May 21.
 Authorities temporarily transported Coleman to Pennsylvania when he claimed he knew where Richard Miller's body was, but when he was unable to locate Miller's body, he was returned to Georgia.
 The defendants were housed in the Randolph County jail in Cuthbert, Georgia, until their trials began.